witekest/uyuni-rfc/accepted/00076-configuration-channels-visibility.md

 9. there is no info about C1 nor C2 channels, but because of step 4.
 5. in reality S1 will receive not only C3 but also C1 and C2 as inheritance of its own setup, being part of O1 and G1
 10. the reverse logic is valid as well, there is no information about systems assigned to channels C1 or C2 in Configuration > Channels > Channel Overview > Systems because.
 No system is directly assigned to them, but S1 inherits them.

-Additional use case: a system can be part of multiple groups, therefore **inheritance** can become wide and complex really fast.
+Additional use case: a system can be part of multiple groups, therefore **inheritance** can grow really fast having all the content taken from all the groups and no way to deduct *what comes from where*, the exact root problem this RFC has the purpose to solve.

 ### What is the expected outcome?